LargeSystemsDevelopment2020/LogicalDataModel/UseCase.md

 Main Success Scenario:
 Agency employee makes successfull booking through an booking api.

-Prime actor: Travel agency employee / thrird part solution users Secondary Actor: NONE
+Prime actor: Travel agency employee / third part solution users
+Secondary Actor: NONE

 1. Actor can get a list of vacant hotel rooms in a given city for a given number of guests and period of time.